Information for patients and the public

 You don’t have to break a bone before your risk of fracture can be assessed.

-Osteoporosis in younger people is rare and needs specialist care.
+Osteoporosis in younger people and in pregnancy is rare and needs specialist care.

 What Does Fracture Risk Assessment Mean?